 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.

 Have questions?
 Visit our FAQs or contact NSC.

-74 million Americans engage in recreational boating, according to government research.
+There are over 11 million registered boats in the United States.
 Most boating experiences are positive – the stuff memories are made of.
 But the most joyful times quickly can turn deadly if boaters are not vigilant about safety – at all times.

 One of three things usually happens when a

 good day on the water turns tragic, according to the U.S. Coast Guard:

 4,291 boating incidents that involved 658 deaths, 2,629 injuries and about $46 million of damage to property.